codeSTACKr/markdown-crash-course/README.md

 ###### Heading 6

+---

 ### Horizontal Rule

+3 dashes creates a horizontal line.

 ---

 ### Text formating

 Paragraph line spacing is important.
+This sentence is on the same line even though it's on the next line of the editor because there's no separation of content.

+Add an empty line between elements.

 *italic text* and _more italic text_